Multiscale block averaging for QED in d=3: Abstract

 \section{Abstract}

-We continue the study the ultraviolet problem for QED in d=3 using Balaban's formulation of the renormalization group.
+We continue the study of the ultraviolet problem for QED in d=3.
 The model is defined on a fine toroidal lattice and we seek control as the lattice spacing goes to zero.
-In an earlier paper the renormalization group flow was controlled with a bounded field approximation.
-In this paper we lay the groundwork for controlling the large field corrections.
-The main result in part II is an ultraviolet stability bound in a fixed finite volume.
+The problem is analyzed using Balaban's formulation of the renormalization group.
+This involves a sequence of transformations consisting of a split into large and small field regions, then block averaging, and then scaling.
+The the effective actions generated by this method depend strongly on certain multi-scale propagators and minimizers.
+The study of these objects both for fermions and for gauge fields is content of this paper.
+Earlier work on the subject is reviewed.
+In addition for fermions a polymer expansion is obtained for the determinants of the fermion propagators.
+For the gauge field a detailed local regularity result is obtained for the minimizers.